 - Riding a Bus

 Taking a taxi is an option to get you around a city or small region, but they can be awfully expensive, especially for long trips.
-For that reason I left taxis off my list, but they shouldn’t be ignored as they can be a good option in some circumstances.
+For that reason, I left taxis off my list, but they shouldn’t be ignored as they can be a good option in some circumstances.
 Here is some advice I have found or can give on using each of these modes of transportation.

 Renting a Car

 Renting a car is probably the most convenient mode of transportation you can choose, as cars afford you the flexibility of coming and going as you like.
-However, renting a car can also be the most expensive mode of transportation you can choose (yes, even more than flying in some cases).
+However, renting a car can also be the most expensive method of transportation you can choose (yes, even more than flying in some cases).